Pryancito/zeusircd/gc/README.md

 Try `./configure --help` to see the configuration options.
 It is currently not possible to exercise all combinations of build options this way.

+It is suggested that if you need to replace a piece of the collector (e.g. GC_mark_rts.c) you simply list your version ahead of gc.a on the ld command line, rather than replacing the one in gc.a.
+(This will generate numerous warnings under some versions of AIX, but it still works.)

 All include files that need to be used by clients will be put in the include subdirectory.
 (Normally this is just gc.h.  `make cords` adds "cord.h" and "ec.h".)